French School of Manila: History

+Formerly called French School of Manila, The Lycée Francais de Manille (LFM) was founded in 1973 in Metro Manila.

 The Eurocampus project was born in 1992 under the leadership of several French personalities in the Philippines: Olivier Gaussot, Ambassador of France, Alain Chancerelle, Louis-Paul Heussaff and Philippe Gauthier.
 They formed the group of founding members of this ambitious Franco-German project, the first in the world.

 Eurocampus

 The French High School in Manila (LFM) and the German European School Manila (GESM) are two partner schools, united within the Eurocampus, and jointly using the buildings and services.
 The courses are independent, each school being attached to the respective supervisory authority for each of the two institutions, but each day cooperating on mutual agreements.

+The services provided by EIS and LFM, are catering in the school mensa, school transport, aula, gymnasium, swimming pool, sports grounds, school clinic, library (Documentation and Information Centre), playground, laboratories.